alexeistepanovv/Steam-Scraper/README.md

 - `settings.py`: Contains configuration settings for the scraper, such as API endpoints and parameters.

 ## Acknowledgments
 This project is inspired by and based on the work of [Nik Davis](https://nik-davis.github.io/).
-His contributions to the field of web scraping and data analysis have been invaluable in shaping the approach and methodology of this scraper.